dotnet/designs/accepted/2022/enable-512-vectors.md

 # Enable EVEX and Vector512 in RyuJIT

-.NET support for SIMD acceleration through its Vector APIS (`Vector<T>`, `Vector64`, `Vector128`, and `Vector256`) allow developers to harness the power of SIMD hardware acceleration without expert-level knowledge of underlying and complex instruction set architectures and extensive platform-dependent intrinsics.
+.NET support for SIMD acceleration through its Vector APIs (`Vector<T>`, `Vector64`, `Vector128`, and `Vector256`) allow developers to harness the power of SIMD hardware acceleration without expert-level knowledge of underlying complex instruction set architectures and extensive platform-dependent intrinsics.

-We introduce `Vector512` API that continues the trend of Vector API in .NET for 512-bit wide SIMD acceleration.
-In addition, we expose a new `KMask` API, which allows for a more declarative and programmer-friendly method for conditional SIMD operations.
+We introduce `Vector512` API that continues the trend of the Vector APIs in .NET for 512-bit wide SIMD acceleration.
+In addition, we expose a new `KMask` API, which allows for a more declarative and programmer-friendly method for performing conditional SIMD operations.

 One such realization of 512-bit SIMD acceleration is the `AVX512` family of instruction sets for `X86` architecture which this proposal addresses for implementation details; however, `Vector512` and `KMask`